yoctopuce/yoctolib_cpp/README.txt

  *
  * - - - - - - - - - - - License information: - - - - - - - - - - -
  *
  *  Copyright (C) 2011 and beyond by Yoctopuce Sarl, Switzerland.
  *
- * 1) If you have obtained this package from www.yoctopuce.com,
- *    Yoctopuce Sarl licenses to you (hereafter Licensee) the
+ *  Yoctopuce Sarl (hereafter Licensor) grants to you a perpetual
- *    right to use, modify, copy, and integrate this source file
+ *  non-exclusive license to use, modify, copy and integrate this
- *    into your own solution for the sole purpose of interfacing
+ *  file into your software for the sole purpose of interfacing
- *    a Yoctopuce product with Licensee's solution.
+ *  with Yoctopuce products.
  *
- *    The use of this file and all relationship between Yoctopuce
+ *  You may reproduce and distribute copies of this file in
- *    and Licensee are governed by Yoctopuce General Terms and
- *    Conditions.
+ *  source or object form, as long as the sole purpose of this
+ *  code is to interface with Yoctopuce products.
+You must retain
+ *  this notice in the distributed source file.
  *
+ *  You should refer to Yoctopuce General Terms and Conditions
+ *  for additional information regarding your rights and
+ *  obligations.
+ *
  *  THE SOFTWARE AND DOCUMENTATION ARE PROVIDED "AS IS" WITHOUT
  *  WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING
  *  WITHOUT LIMITATION, ANY WARRANTY OF MERCHANTABILITY, FITNESS
  *  FOR A PARTICULAR PURPOSE, TITLE AND NON-INFRINGEMENT.
 IN NO
  *  EVENT SHALL LICENSOR BE LIABLE FOR ANY INCIDENTAL, SPECIAL,
  *  INDIRECT OR CONSEQUENTIAL DAMAGES, LOST PROFITS OR LOST DATA,
  *  COST OF PROCUREMENT OF SUBSTITUTE GOODS, TECHNOLOGY OR
  *  SERVICES, ANY CLAIMS BY THIRD PARTIES (INCLUDING BUT NOT
  *  LIMITED TO ANY DEFENSE THEREOF), ANY CLAIMS FOR INDEMNITY OR
  *  CONTRIBUTION, OR OTHER SIMILAR COSTS, WHETHER ASSERTED ON THE
  *  BASIS OF CONTRACT, TORT (INCLUDING NEGLIGENCE), BREACH OF
  *  WARRANTY, OR OTHERWISE.
- *
- * 2) If your intent is not to interface with Yoctopuce products,
- *    you are not entitled to use, read or create any derived
- *    material from the content of this package
  *
  *********************************************************************/